This guide covers everything you need to market your managed service/IT support business.

 Knowing this truth about your ability (or your team's ability) allows you to focus on what is essential.
 If you have a goal for your business over the next 12 months, maybe the growth of 20% you'll know exactly how many leads you need to generate, sales appointments you need to make and how much time you have to allocate to focus on these tasks.

 The challenge has two main benefits.
 Firstly, it gets you into the habit of recording daily.
-Within the academy, we catch up every other week to as part of accountability to make sure we are on track.
+We catch up every other week to as part of accountability to make sure we are on track.

 The second benefit is that it will allow you to calculate your monthly lead score - how many leads can be acquired by simple going live for 2 minutes over 30 days.